Rugby Minds

 Acknowledging the discrimination and disadvantages students may experience in sport, the campaign is committed to raise awareness so that everyone can work together to create a more inclusive culture across the rugby programmes.

 In 2021, the Rugby Minds programme won the England Rugby Universities EDI Award.
-Through the hard work of former Ambassador, Rei Crookes, the award is a testament the dedication and achievements of the the programme, which promotes positive sporting cultures at the University of Nottingham.
+Through the hard work of former Ambassador, Rei Crookes, the award is a testament to the dedication and achievements of the the programme, which promotes positive sporting cultures at the University of Nottingham.

 What are the goals of the campaign?